Nola Anderson

 Nola Anderson is an Australian museum professional, academic, and arts writer.
 She worked at the Australian War Memorial (AWM) for 25 years, and was one of its assistant directors from 2003 until 2011.
-She served as the acting Director of the memorial from November 2011 until December 2012, and has since worked as an independent arts and museum consultant.
+She served as the acting Director of the memorial from November 2011 until December 2012, and has since been an independent arts and museum consultant.
 Anderson has written books on the AWM's collection and the career of glass artist Klaus Moje.